Choosing and Using Focus Skills in EFL Teaching

 What is a Focus Skill?

 In every standard lesson, all four macro skills will be used in various ways.
-Every lesson will involve instruction and demonstration from the teacher that the students must pay attention to.
-Every lesson will require students to speak in order to give answers or to speak in paired and grouped activities with their classmates.
+Every lesson will involve instruction and demonstration from the teacher that the students must pay attention to. lessons will require students to speak in order to give answers or to speak in paired and grouped activities with their classmates.
 Every lesson will have activities where students need to write answers or make notes and every lesson will provide text of some sort that students need to read, whether it’s reading materials from a textbook or a worksheet or just the teacher’s notes on the whiteboard.

 These are incidental uses of language for the learning process.
 They are modes of communication used by the teacher and students to deliver new learning materials and to conduct activities and exercises.
 However, each lesson should also focus on one or more skills not only as a mode of learning, but as a skill to be specifically developed by the lesson.
 The skill or skills you choose specifically to develop are your focus skills.